A Personal Reminiscence

 Brushes, turps, oil, palette and an opened mahogany paint-box (French) with lots of compartments were on the dining table and when I saw Helen’s huge round brushes I could hardly believe they were responsible for the subtle scumbles and delicate strokes of paint with which she built up her surfaces.
 This small rather impersonal three-roomed flat provided Helen with a certain detachment from place and possessions that I realised gave her the freedom to concentrate entirely on her painting, and during the six years I visited her, no attempt was ever made to decorate or make her surroundings more homely.

 Here, as with all Helen’s past rented rooms, boarding houses and flats, the immediate environment provided her with subject-matter.
 In Mt Eden, the view out the back door off the kitchen towards the green lawn and lemon tree [Untitled [Lemon Tree] [BC086]], was available to paint in summer.
-And, when it got too cold to keep the door propped open and winter set in, the view from the dining room window, framed by white nylon curtains, of three macrocarpas [Untitled [Three Trees] [BC089]] and the Dominion Road flyover, was tackled.
+And, when it got too cold to keep the door propped open and winter set in, the view from the dining room window, framed by white nylon curtains, of three macrocarpas [Trees in Auckland [BC089]] and the Dominion Road flyover, was tackled.
 The neighbour’s Siamese cat [Untitled [Cat no. 1] [BC082], Untitled [Cat no. 2] [BC083]] luxuriating in front of the small electric heater bar produced some fine paintings, and, always, there was a still life or flowers being worked on.
 These paintings were all small in size, done on commercially primed pieces of canvas and painstakingly fastened with drawing pins hammered in around the edges of the wooden frames, which she re-used constantly, removing the finished painting and tacking on a fresh piece of canvas.

 I can’t remember if we had afternoon tea that first day but I asked if I could come again soon, and my next visit established a pattern that was to follow until ill health and extreme old age made it necessary for her to enter a home in Rotorua.
 I would arrive with a selection of soft, spongy cream cakes which she particularly liked and we would sit up at the table and participate in the rituals of afternoon tea visiting so familiar to me.
 Helen would perform the task of tea making and serving with great elegance, it providing a form for her Edwardian manners to be displayed gracefully, using the few essential pieces of equipment – cups, saucers, plates and teapot – which, given the otherwise spartan living conditions and minimal possessions, became radiantly transformed into objects of almost ancient significance.